 - Permanent ancient remains are defined as traces of human activity in ancient times, left as a result of past use and which have been permanently abandoned,

-- Shipwrecks are classed as permanent ancient remains if it can be assumed that at least 100 years have elapsed since the ship sank,
+- Shipwrecks are classed as permanent ancient remains if it can be assumed that they have sunked before 1850.

-- No one may, without permission, disturb, remove, excavate, cover or in any other way alter or damage permanent ancient remains,
+- No one may, without permission, disturb, remove, excavate, cover or in any other way alter or damage permanent ancient remains or wrecks,

 - The Act protects not just known ancient remains, but also those that have not yet been discovered.